 Topping out at just 24 inches in height, the plant is somewhat delicate and cheerful.
 This, coupled with the joyfulness of its bright pink flowers, is likely why it has earned its place as a symbol of dance.

 Many people have used it as a bouquet flower for asking someone to a formal dress or similar event.
 It’s often associated with the phrase “May I have this dance?”, even in Victorian times.

 The alternative scientific name for sticky catchfly, Lychnis viscaria, has a meaning that can also apply to the plant today.

-The term Lychnis likely comes from lychnos, a Greek term for a lamp.
-It’s believed that a former version of the plant was slightly woolly, making the stems useful as wicks in oil lamps.
+The name Lychnis likely comes from lychnos, a Greek word for a lamp.
+A former version of the plant was slightly woolly, and the stems were useful as wicks in oil lamps.